joakimmj/md-tangle/README.md

 ```

-By adding `md-tangle.py` to `$PATH`, one could simply produce files from this file by
+By adding installing `md-tangle` with `pip`, one could simply produce files from this file by
 executing:

 ```bash